mgatto/REST-Resizer/README.md

 ### Internal Refactorings

 * Structured exceptions, probably based on Exception::Class and Try::Tiny.
-* Store images to process in /tmp for user privacy.
+* Store images to process in /tmp for user privacy and auto-ish cleanup of old files.
 Currently, Mojo dislikes this even when its configured to serve static files from a specific path aside from its default of `public/`
 * Explore benefits of dealing only in filehandles, rather than paths.
 * Explore benefits of in-memory processing, rather than disk I/O.